-\end{itemize} \end{enumerate} Notice that even if we are considering functions defined in the full interval $x\in \mathbb R$, we profit of the fact that given any $f$ of finite norm $\|f\|_{H^1(\mathbb R)}<+\infty$, and tolerance $\delta$, it is possible to find $R(\delta)>0$ such that $\|f\|_{H^1(|x| \geq R)}<\frac12\delta$.
-Therefore we can always restrict \emph{the numerical integration} to a big finite interval $[-R,R]$ (notice that this fact does not solve the problem of defining PINNs under boundary conditions at infinity).
+\end{itemize} \end{enumerate} Note that even though we are considering functions defined in the entire real line $x\in \mathbb R$, we take advantage of the fact that given any $f$ of finite norm $\|f\|_{H^1(\mathbb R)}<+\infty$, and tolerance $\delta$, it is possible to find $R(\delta)>0$ such that $\|f\|_{H^1(|x| \geq R)}<\frac12\delta$.
+This allows us to restrict \emph{the numerical integration} to a large finite interval $[-R,R]$ (notice that this does not fully address the issue of defining PINNs with boundary conditions at infinity).
 The same argument applies in the case of time-space norms.
 The previous requirements are also standard in the literature \cite{MM22}.

 {\bf Hypotheses on PINNs}.
-Let $u_{\text{DNN},\#}= u_{\text{DNN},\#} (t,x)$ be a smooth bounded complex-valued function constructed by means of an algorithmic procedure (either SGD or any other ML optimization procedure) and realization of a suitable PINNs, in the following sense: under the framework \eqref{Loss1}, one has: \begin{enumerate} \item[(H2)] Uniformly bounded large time $L^\infty_xH^1$, initial time $H^1_x$ and large time $L^p_t W^{1,q}_x$ control for $u_0$ and $u_{\text{DNN},\#}$.
+Let $u_{\text{DNN},\#}= u_{\text{DNN},\#} (t,x)$ be a smooth bounded complex-valued function constructed by means of an algorithmic procedure (either SGD or any other ML optimization procedure) and realization of a suitable PINNs, in the following sense: under the framework \eqref{Loss1}, one has: \begin{enumerate} \item[(H2)] Uniformly bounded large time $L^\infty_tH^1_x$, initial time $H^1_x$ and large time $L^p_t W^{1,q}_x$ control for $u_0$ and $u_{\text{DNN},\#}$.
 There are $A,\widetilde A,B>0$ such that the following holds.
-For any $N_{1,0},N_{2,0},N_{3,0}\geq 1$ and $M_{2,0},M_{3,0}\geq 1$, there are $N_j\geq N_{j,0}$ and $M_j\geq M_{j,0}$ such that each approximate norm $\mathcal J_{H^1,N_1}(u_0-u_{\text{DNN},\#}(0))$, $ \mathcal J_{\infty,H^1,N_2,M_2} [u_{\text{DNN},\#}]$ and $\mathcal J_{p,q,N_3,M_3} [u_{\text{DNN},\#}] $ satisfies
+For any $N_{1,0},N_{2,0},N_{3,0}\geq 1$ and $M_{2,0},M_{3,0}\geq 1$, there are $N_j\geq N_{j,0}$ and $M_j\geq M_{j,0}$ such that each approximate norm $\mathcal J_{H^1,N_1}[(u_0-u_{\text{DNN},\#}(0))]$, $ \mathcal J_{\infty,H^1,N_2,M_2} [u_{\text{DNN},\#}]$ and $\mathcal J_{p,q,N_3,M_3} [u_{\text{DNN},\#}] $ satisfies

 \item[(H3)] Small linear $L^p_t W^{1,q}_x$ and nonlinear $L^{p'}_t W^{1,q'}_x$ control.
 Given $\varepsilon>0$, and given $N_{4,0},N_{5,0}\geq 1$ and $M_{4,0},M_{5,0}\geq 1$, there are $N_j\geq N_{j,0}$ and $M_j\geq M_{j,0}$ and corresponding approximative norms $ \mathcal J_{p',q',N_4,M_4} [\mathcal E[u_{\text{DNN},\#}]]$ and $\mathcal J_{p,q,N_5,M_5} [ e^{it\partial_x^2} (u_0-u_{\text{DNN},\#}(0))] $ such that